kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 # We are making another big step

 We just keep walking, not planning to stop.
 Since day one, we have known that [CNCF Landscape](https://github.com/cncf/landscape) is not everything we want to achieve in CNCF.
 Our obvious next goal is [CNCF Sandbox](https://www.cncf.io/sandbox-projects/).
 This is not just our decision, though.
 The [CNCF Technical Oversight Committee (TOC)](https://github.com/cncf/toc) must sponsor the project's donation and this is our focus for the upcoming months.
-We need to identify what we need to prepare on our side to become a part of CNCF.
+We need to identify what we must prepare on our side to become a part of CNCF.
 We also look forward to CNCF's feedback about Kyma.

 # We made friends